7even/carbonate/README.md

 [1, 2, 3].include?(4)
 ```

 Carbonate supports splat arguments - if you have some `Enumerable` collection you can pass it to the method as several separate arguments.
-Ruby uses `*` for that goal, Carbonate uses `&` (note that `&` and the argument are separated by space):
+Ruby uses `*` for that goal, Carbonate uses `&` (note that `&` and the argument are separated by a space):

 ``` clojure
 (add-tags article & tags)